 After the meeting, authors will work closely with paper session moderators to obtain feedback about their work and incorporate/address issues that were made evident during the paper sessions.
 Revised and edited papers will be submitted and posted to the NCCC-134 project website hosted by the University of Illinois (http://www.farmdoc.illinois.edu/nccc134/).
-To date, the NCCC-134 website has had numerous visits and paper downloads (191,000 visits in 2013), and has become a well-known web resource on the topic of commodity price analysis, forecasting, and market risk management.
+To date, the NCCC-134 website has had numerous visits and paper downloads (25,000 hits in 2018), and has become a well-known web resource on the topic of commodity price analysis, forecasting, and market risk management.
 Papers will also be posted on the University of Minnesota Libraries web site, AgEcon Search.
 This is a searchable database of agricultural economics research and papers.
 The database is well known and the works in the database are readily available to anyone with web access.

 The project will primarily communicate through electronic methods, including email, listserv, NCCC-134 website, and other web postings.
 Considerable effort will be made to publicize the annual conference to U.S. and international academic institutions (namely land-grant institutions and other institutions that maintain a focus on agriculture and agribusiness), industry organizations, trade groups, and government agencies (e.g., USDA, CFTC) in order to maximize conference participation and maintain a diversity of participants.
 The project will primarily coordinate the annual meeting but will also relay information on applied commodity price analysis, forecasting, and market risk management topics to any person who has participated in past meetings.
 This includes related meetings and conferences, special journal issues and other publications, and results of participant research projects.
 Further, the project will attempt to facilitate communication between professional economists with like interests and needs.